microchip-pic-avr-examples/avr128da48-cnano-adc-event-triggered-mplab/README.md

 ## Operation

-To program the Curiosity Nano board with this MPLAB X project, follow the steps provided in the [How to Program the Curiosity Nano Board](#how-to-program-the-curiosity-nano-board) chapter.<br><br>
+To program the Curiosity Nano board with this MPLAB® X project, follow the steps provided in the [How to Program the Curiosity Nano Board](#how-to-program-the-curiosity-nano-board) chapter.<br><br>

 ## Setup

-The AVR128DA48 Curiosity Nano Development Board is used as the test platform.
-To integrate the POT Click board, the Curiosity Nano Base for Click boards is used.
+The AVR128DA48 Curiosity Nano Development Board is used as the test platform and the Curiosity Nano Base for Click boards is used to integrate the POT Click board.

 <br>The following configurations must be made: